-The second part (lines 13-31) sets up the action schemas and their lifted preconditions and effects, while the third part (lines 33-48) encodes the grounding: for a given number of objects, it generates the possible object tuples 00 that can instantiate the arguments of action schemas and predicates.
+The second part (lines 13-32) sets up the action schemas and their lifted preconditions and effects, while the third part (lines 34-54) encodes the grounding: for a given number of objects, it generates the possible object tuples 00 that can instantiate the arguments of action schemas and predicates.
 Pairs (A,00) and (P,00) denote ground actions and ground atoms.
 Atoms map (VV,001,002) tell that the variable list VV instantiates to 002 for the ground instantiation 001 of the action arguments.
-Truth values V of ground atoms (P,00) in the state S are encoded with atoms val((P,00),S,V), with the state S omitted for static predicates.
+Truth values V of ground atoms (P,00) in the state s are encoded with atoms val ((P,00),S,V), with the state s omitted for static predicates.

-The last part (lines 50-59) encodes the main constraints: 1) if the ground action (A, OO) is assigned to edge (S1, S2), it must be applicable in S1, the values of the ground literals in S1 and S2 must be consistent with the action effects, and the action labels must coincide, 2) if the ground action (A, OO) is applicable in a node, it must be associated with a unique outgoing edge, and 3) the sets of true ground literals for different nodes must be different.
-This fragment of the program ASP(G) makes an assumption which is most often but not always true; namely, that if two ground instances of an action schema are applicable in a state, their application leads to different states.
+The last part (lines 56-65) encodes the main constraints: 1) if the ground action (A, OO) is assigned to edge (S1, S2), it must be applicable in S1, the values of the ground literals in S1 and S2 must be consistent with the action effects, and the action labels must coincide, 2) if the ground action (A, OO) is applicable in a node, it must be associated with a unique outgoing edge, and 3) the sets of true ground literals for different nodes must be different.
+This fragment of the program ASP(G) makes an assumption which is most often but not always true; namely, that if two ground instances of an action schema are applicable in a state, their effects will not be the same.
 Provided with this assumption, the correctness of the encoding can be expressed as: